 Alongside his performance work, Michael recently became Professor at the Royal Academy of Music in London, the youngest violinist appointed in the institution’s 200-year history.
 He has also performed as Guest-Concertmaster with BBC Symphony Orchestra and The Halle, working with conductors including Semyon Bychkov, Mark Elder, Oliver Knussen, Sakari Oramo and Vasily Petrenko.
 A passionate advocate of contemporary music, he has given premieres of solo and chamber works by over thirty living composers.

 Michael was born in Scotland in 1991 and, as a teenager, won the BBC Young Musician of the Year Tabor Award and led the National Youth Orchestra of Great Britain.
 Afterwards, he studied at the Royal Academy of Music in London and the University of Music and Arts in Vienna with Maureen Smith, Daniel Rowland and Pavel Vernikov, alongside regular masterclasses with Maxim Vengerov.
-During this time, Michael won the Royal Overseas League String Competition, the Salieri-Zinetti International Chamber Music Competition and Beethoven Society of Europe Competition, and he was selected as an artist for City Music Foundation, Kirckman Concert Society, Making Music and Park Lane Group.
+During this time, Michael won the Royal Overseas League String Competition, the Salieri-Zinetti International Chamber Music Competition and Beethoven Society of Europe Competition, and he was selected as an artist for City Music Foundation, Kirckman Concert Society, Making Music, Live Music Now and Park Lane Group.

 Michael plays a Gennaro Gagliano violin (1750) on loan.
 He is represented worldwide by Interartists Amsterdam.